r-elsa/invoicing/README.md

 The application consists of four different views.

 The application opens to the login view.
 Upon successful login, the application switches to the user's dashboard.
-From the dashboard the user can view, create new, update existing and and delete invoices.
+From the dashboard the user can view, create new, update existing and delete invoices.

 ### Functionality offered by the basic version

 #### Before logging in

 - The user can create a user id by giving a unique username, their email address and a password that is at least 7 characters long.
-- The user cab log in to the application by entering their username and password.
+- The user can log in to the application by entering their username and password.
 - If the user does not exist, or the password does not match, the system will notify.

 #### After logging in